Before we go any further with this, let's try to address this question that I'm pretty sure is in your mind right now.

 They say that the forgotten one, if it does not want to be forgotten, it should act strong and be flexible.
 This is undoubtedly true for the case of the French participe présent here.
 This participle could be used either as a gerund, a noun, a verb or an adjective.
 Employing it properly will make your sentence light but beautiful.

 Ready to start learning about it?
-Let's go!
+Let's go and learn about participe present French!

 First problem: How to form a present participle in French